Zir0-93/zir0-93.github.io/_posts/2016-09-08-Gaining_Clarity_Series_Junit5.md

 ## The Junit-5 Platform Launcher
 The Junit Platform Launcher component was introduced to provide a **uniform** and much more powerful set of API's for external tools and IDE's to interact with test execution (launching tests, viewing test results, etc..).
-Upon further inspection of the DefaultLauncher class, we can see that it is able to execute tests and register the all important TestExecutionListeners which will get feedback about the progress and results of test execution.
+Upon further inspection of the DefaultLauncher class, we can see that it is able to execute tests and register TestExecutionListeners which will are responsible for getting feedback about the progress and results of the test execution.
 ![launcher](/images/launcher.svg)

-## The Junit5 Test Engine
+## The Junit-5 Test Engine
 One further responsibility of the Launcher, as documented in the Launcher interface, is to decide what Test Engine's to delegate the execution of tests to at runtime.
 A Test Engine instance essentially has two main functionalities.

 1. Execute tests
 2. Discover what tests it is actually capable of executing

-You can see now how a Launcher instance is able to decide what Test Engine to delegate tests to.
-It passes a LauncherDiscoveryRequest instance to each registered Test Engine (found dynamically via Java's [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) mechanism) and lets the engine return a Test Plan indicating what tests it can discover and execute.
+A Launcher instance is able to decide what Test Engine to delegate tests to by passing a LauncherDiscoveryRequest instance to each registered Test Engine (found dynamically via Java's [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) mechanism).
+Each Test Engine then returns a Test Plan indicating what tests it can discover and later execute.
 As you can see below, there are multiple Test Engine implementations within the Junit5 code base itself.